epccs/Gravimetric/readme.md

 [Layout]: https://github.com/epccs/Eagle/

+Licenses have mostly changed from LGPL to BSD, but some work remains.

 ## Example

 Is this comparable to a PLC?
-Probably not, in general, it should be impossible to cause a PLC to crash its software, but that does not stop it from causing severe damage.
-Executing binary files is a whole different game; the program can both crash and do severe damage.
-The upshot is the application is only limited by what the microcontroller can do (the training wheels are off, so use this at your own risk).
+Probably not, in general, a PLC should run a set of well tested binary instructions that are ideally impossible to crash, but that does not stop it from causing severe damage to what it controls.
+Executing binary instructions is different; the binary executable can misconfigure the electronics as well as all the bad things a PLC can.
+The upshot of using machine code is the application is less limited by what was built into the PLC firmware, but make no mistake the training wheels are off, so use this sort of hardware at your own risk.

-This board has a serial bus that allows multiple boards to be connected to a Single Board Computer (SBC).
+UART zero on the application MCU is used for a multi-drop serial bus that links multiple units to the serial hardware on one or more Single Board Computers (SBC).
+The link does not have a network footprint but does allow firmware uploads and general-purpose serial communication.
 The 40 pin header is for a Raspberry Pi, but other SBC's also work (I do not test them).
-I use a Pi Zero (and Zero W which has WiFi).
 The RJ45 connectors are for the multi-drop serial bus (not ethernet) and allow the SBC to access the other boards.

 ![MultiDrop](./Hardware/Documents/MultiDrop.png "Gravimetric MultiDrop")